Hanhart Syndrome

 5. Type V

 Includes Hanhart syndrome features along with other syndromic conditions—most often Möbius syndrome (facial nerve palsy), Pierre Robin sequence (micrognathia, glossoptosis, cleft palate), or amniotic band syndrome.
-These comorbidities complicate the clinical picture and management en.wikipedia.org.
+These comorbidities complicate the picture and management en.wikipedia.org.

 Causes